4 common myths about mental health

 Self-stigma not only affects how they perceive themselves, hurting their self-esteem and self-efficacy, but it also affects their willingness to seek treatment and their capability to do so.

-Myth #3: Mental health treatment is not effective
+Myth #3: Mental health treatment is not effective.

 Various modalities of mental health treatment, such as therapy and medication, can help improve quality of life.
-But this myth is particularly detrimental to the motivation of a person with mental health disorder to find a therapist and seek professional help.
+But this myth is particularly detrimental to the motivation of a person with a mental health disorder to find a therapist and seek professional help.
 If someone believes that the treatment is not effective, this belief may further enhance feelings of shame, despair, and helplessness.
 Again, as this belief strengthens, the barriers to seeking help will become stronger too.
-An individual will not want to engage in finding the right support and most likely will be discouraged to do anything beneficial for her mental health.
+An individual will not want to engage in finding the right support and most likely will be discouraged from doing anything beneficial for her mental health.

-Myth #4: Mental health conditions are permanent
+Myth #4: Mental health conditions are permanent.

 A person’s quality of life can be considerably improved by overcoming mental health disorders or finding better ways to manage them.
-This myth is particularly reinforced by self-stigma since the individual not only believes they are helpless and without hope right now, but also believes they will always be like this.
+This myth is particularly reinforced by self-stigma since the individual not only believes they are helpless and without hope right now but also believes they will always be like this.
 A new identity is developing, one in which the subject regularly has the perception of low self-worth.
 Because the person’s self-hatred-based behavioral habits will be reinforced as they get even more entrenched, a dangerous self-perpetuating cycle is also created.

 In conclusion, numerous myths have persisted throughout the history of mental health issues.
 One of the most widespread misconceptions is that mental health issues are untreatable and irreversible.
 But this is not the case.
 Research has demonstrated that it is possible to recover from mental disorders.
 It’s critical to keep in mind that because mental health issues are usually very complex, each patient will require a highly tailored course of treatment.
 Destigmatizing mental health issues, encouraging help-seeking, and disseminating a message of hope and healing are crucial.